 Exception handling across process boundaries can also be accomplished by using global objects or the multiprocessing.Event flag to communicate between processes.

 If an exception occurs in main(), child processes can continue to run and should be handled accordingly, such as by catching the exception, terminating and cleaning up all child processes and structures that are the responsibility of this process.
 If termination occurs when a process is accessing a pipe, then the pipe can become corrupted and further accesses can result in an exception or in undefined behaviour.
-If termination occurs when a process is accessing a queue, then the queue is likely to remain locked indefinitely and subsequent accesses can result in deadlock.
-See 6.63 Protocol lock errors [CGM].
+If termination occurs when a process is accessing a queue, then the queue is likely to remain locked indefinitely and subsequent accesses can result in deadlock (see 6.63 Protocol lock errors [CGM]).

 When using multiprocessing.pool objects, it is important to properly manage the resources with a context manager or by calling close() and terminate() manually to prevent deadlock during finalization.
 Processes that terminate cannot be restarted.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.